 Over the past few years, I’ve had a tough time getting approved for new Barclays credit cards.
 This is partly because Barclays has stricter, unofficial application rules that can be a bit vague at times.

-But Barclays has some interesting and useful cards.
-So if you’re in the same boat as me, here are simple tips you might want to try.
-So you can setup yourself up for success in earning that next big bonus!
+But Barclays has some interesting and useful cards, like the Barclaycard Arrival Plus World Elite Mastercard.
+If you’re in the same boat as me, here are simple tips you might want to try.
+So you can set yourself up for success in earning that next big bonus!

 Whether or not your credit card application is approved will depend on a lot of different factors.
 And there really is nothing you can do to guarantee success.